linode/apl-core/README.md

 ### K8s quick starts

 Use the [quickstarts](https://github.com/redkubes/quickstart) for Azure, GCP, AWS, Linode, Digital Ocean and Minikube to provision a Kubernetes cluster.
-Then use the helm chart to install Otomi.
+Then use the helm chart to install `Otomi`.

 ### Workshops